Kaisaan/lostkefin/README.md

 - Extracted .bin files with `_anm` in the filename are animation files with indexed 8BPP graphics and have the header `NAXA5010`
 - Extracted .HGB files are texture files with 32BPP RGBA graphics
 - Music files are `.hd` (header), `.bd` (header), and `.sq` (sequence) files
-- See my notes file for more terribly organized notes
+- See my [notes file](https://github.com/Kaisaan/lostkefin/blob/main/notes.txt) for more terribly organized notes

 # Extracting the DATA.BIN Files
-`extract.py` extracts all the files from DATA.BIN and its folders into a `DATA` folder but does not extract the files into their correct folders yet, a `logfile.txt` is also created for fixing issues with the script
+`extract.py` extracts all the files and folders from DATA.BIN into the `DATA` folder (but does not extract the files into their correct folders yet) and all files from DATA0.bin into the `DATA0` folder, a `logfile.txt` is also created

 # Font info
 The game uses Shift-JIS encoding but I decided to make table files so I can include control codes